vogelchr/e1_sam4_usb/README.txt

 * Board
 	- LEDs near frontpanel
 	- USB_VBUS_SENS not routed to microcontroller!
-	- LIU move signal from LOS to #INT
-	  -> Interrupt can be generated on LOS anyway.
 	- add pullup on LIU #RST

 	(from LaF0rge:)